Skip to content

-Vella et al. 2024 — Heavy metals in Maltese olive cultivars and mill waste via FAAS
+Vella et al. 2024 — Heavy metals in Maltese oil-olive cultivars and mill waste via FAAS

-This study measured iron, copper, cobalt, nickel, zinc, cadmium, and strontium in four olive cultivars (Carolea, Cipressina, Leccino, Bidni) grown in Malta, using Flame Atomic Absorption Spectrometry (FAAS) with the method of standard additions.
-Analytes were measured across four fractions — skin, pit, solid waste, and liquid waste — to characterise distribution within the olive and its processing byproducts.
-The key finding on cadmium is methodologically compromised: FAAS was insufficiently sensitive at the low concentrations regulated for table olives (EU limit: 0.02 mg/kg; Codex limit for vegetables: 0.2 mg/kg), producing standard errors equal to or larger than the measured values, so no defensible conclusion on regulatory compliance could be drawn for cadmium.
-For all other metals, results were deemed valid, with no significant difference in concentration between cultivars but a significant difference between fractions for several metals, particularly between the liquid waste fraction and the solid fractions.
+This study measured iron, copper, cobalt, nickel, zinc, cadmium, and strontium in four olive cultivars (Carolea, Cipressina, Leccino, Bidni) grown in Malta and sampled from a single cultivator’s October 2023 harvest, using Flame Atomic Absorption Spectrometry (FAAS) with the method of standard additions.
+Analytes were measured across four fractions — skin, pit, solid waste, and liquid waste from a two-phase continuous-centrifugation mill — to characterise distribution within the olive and its processing byproducts.
+The authors emphasise that the olives sampled were grown for olive-oil production, not as table olives, which constrains the direct applicability of EU Regulation 2023/915 (a table-olive cadmium limit of 0.02 mg/kg) and the Codex Alimentarius vegetable cadmium limit of 0.2 mg/kg.
+The cadmium finding is methodologically compromised: FAAS was insufficiently sensitive at the low concentrations regulated for table olives, producing standard errors equal to or larger than the measured values (0.2–1.1 mg/kg SE on 0.4–2.1 mg/kg means), so no defensible conclusion on regulatory compliance could be drawn for cadmium.
+For all other metals, results were treated as valid; statistical testing (Shapiro–Wilk, one-way ANOVA, Kruskal–Wallis at α = 0.05) found no significant difference in concentration between cultivars but significant differences between fractions for several metals, particularly between the liquid waste fraction and the solid fractions.

 Key numbers